Jeron Wilson

 Jeron Wilson (born February 1, 1977) is an American professional skateboarder.

 Early life

-Wilson was born and raised in the San Fernando Valley, California, United States.
+Wilson was born and raised in San Fernando Valley, California.
 Wilson started skating around the age of nine when he was introduced to the sport by his cousin.
 Jeron Wilson grew up skating with many skaters but the most notable are Weston Correa and Ethan Fowler.
 At that time, the trio skated for Blue Alliance Skate Shop in Chatsworth California.
 Although Blue Alliance was a small shop, it was well known as the team always successfully competed in the Powell Quarter Master tournaments, held at the Powell Peralta Skate Park in Goleta, California.
 At the young age of 13, Jeron was known in the valley for his skateboarding skills, including his incredible "pop."
 Wilson displayed incredible control over his skateboard at a young age.
 He was one of the first skaters to master the switch 360 flip which remained one of his signature tricks throughout his career.